unsol/design/contract_interface.md

 ### Imports

-A contract can only import symbols specified in the [Ethereum Environment Interface](./eth_interface.md).
+A contract can only import symbols specified in the [Ethereum Environment Interface or EEI](./eth_interface.md).

+In practice, this means that all imports specified by an eWASM module must be from the `ethereum` namespace, and having a function signature and name directly correspondent to a function specified in the EEI.

 As mentioned below, there is a `debug` namespace as well, but that is disallowed in production systems.